Table of Contents:

 Nearly everyone has heard that pets and chocolate don’t mix.
 Whether it’s milk, dark, white, or semi-sweet, even a small amount of chocolate is potentially deadly to dogs and cats alike.
 In addition to excess fat and sugar, chocolate contains a substance called theobromine and trace amounts of caffeine.
 These nervous system stimulants quickly lead to symptoms like vomiting, difficulty breathing, and seizures.
 In general, the darker the chocolate, the higher the theobromine content and poisoning risk.

-Chocolates aren’t the only treats to keep pets away from.
+Chocolates aren’t the only treats to keep away from pets.
 Whether it’s made with real sugar or an artificial alternative, candy is anything but sweet for cats and dogs.
 The genuine article can lead to digestive concerns, and alternative sweeteners like xylitol are poisonous.
 Watch out for wrappers too.
 These can easily present choking hazards, particularly for small and mid-sized pets.

 If you’re sending or displaying a floral arrangement this Valentine’s, make sure to familiarize yourself with the long list of flowers that are toxic to dogs and cats.
 Cat owners and their admirers should take particular care not to include lilies in Valentine’s Day bouquets.
 These flowers are highly toxic to cats and ingestion can lead to death in less than 24 hours.
 Daffodils, tulips, carnations, and other bouquet staples are similarly dangerous.
 Even non-toxic plants can present problems.
 Roses won’t poison your four-legged friend, but thorns could cause injuries and lead to esophageal or intestinal obstructions.